Nationals vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .278 with a double, two home runs, a walk and three RBI.
+- Springer heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .278 with a double, two home runs, three walks and four RBI.

 Springer Recent Games